tervio/hamiltonian-win-cycles/README.md

 [FindHamiltonianCycle](https://reference.wolfram.com/language/ref/FindHamiltonianCycle.html)
 and
 [Graph](https://reference.wolfram.com/language/ref/Graph.html).
-Evaluating the whole notebook in Mathematica should recreate the example output using the example input, which is the match data from Premier League season 2023-24 (up until 2023-11-06, which is when the earlest Hamiltonian cycle was completed).
+Evaluating the whole notebook in Mathematica recreates the example output.
+The example input is the match data from Premier League season 2023-24, up until 2023-11-06, which is when the earlest Hamiltonian cycle was completed.

 # Example output